List of municipalities in Michigan

-Municipalities may be incorporated as cities, villages, or charter townships, which are unique to Michigan.
-General law townships are unincorporated but provide some municipal services.
+Municipalities include incorporated cities and villages, and townships (often referred to collectively as "CVTs"), which may either be general law or chartered.
+Charter townships are unique to Michigan among U.S. states, are delegated more power over local taxation, but have more municipal responsibilities and obligations.
 Cities are not subject to a township's jurisdiction, but villages remain part of the township in which they are located; village residents pay both township and village taxes, and share services with the township.
 Since all Michigan residents who do not live in a city live in a township, a village's population is counted in the population of the township in which it is located.